 - Sugar-free lemonade

-Opt for drinks that have a low sugar content.
+You can opt for drinks that have a low sugar content.
 You can also substitute sugar with low-calorie, natural and sugar-free sweeteners such as Stevia.
-Prepare your favourite drinks and food using this sweetener to satiate your sugar craving.
+Prepare your favorite drinks and food using this sweetener to satiate your sugar craving.

 You should always make healthier choices when it comes to managing your sugar levels.
 Consume the right diet and maintain a fitness routine.
 Also, do not forget to monitor your sugar levels on a regular basis.